vipuldcoder/mhwkb.github.io/mhgh_group/mental_health_github_projects.md

 Information and resources to support mental wellness

 ### [ocdaction](https://github.com/womenhackfornonprofits/ocdaction)<br />
-OCD Action App - A collaborative, youth­led project aiming to make use of digital technology to provide mental health support to children & adolescents suffering with anxiety.
+OCD Action App - A collaborative, youth-led project aiming to make use of digital technology to provide mental health support to children & adolescents suffering with anxiety.